-5. Trade is envisaged as the foundational area of integration in many regional economic communities, and is included in the African Union's Minimum Integration Programme of 2009 and Agenda 2063 of the African Union.
-In pursuit of the call made at the tenth session of the Committee on Regional Cooperation and Integration for ECA to continue to support efforts to fast track the implementation of the Action Plan for Boosting Intra-African Trade and the establishment of a Continental Free Trade Area, the Commission dedicated a significant portion of its work to supporting trade integration on the continent, including through providing technical support and training to member States, regional economic communities and other relevant regional institutions, in the African Continental Free Trade Area negotiations.
-In particular, ECA, together with other partners such as the African Union Commission, contributed to the development of the draft text that was subsequently used as the basis for the process relating to the African Continental Free Trade Area negotiations.
-This contributed to the successful conclusion by member States of the negotiations, resulting in the three main legal instruments underpinning the African Continental Free Trade Area: the Protocol on Trade in Goods, the Protocol on Trade in Services, and the Protocol on Rules and Procedures on the Settlement of Disputes.
+5. Trade is envisaged as the foundational area of integration in many RECs, and is included in the African Union's Minimum Integration Programme of 2009 and its Agenda 2063.
+In pursuit of the call made at the tenth session of the Committee on Regional Cooperation and Integration for ECA to continue to support efforts to fast-track the implementation of the Action Plan for Boosting Intra-African Trade and the establishment of a Continental Free Trade Area, the Commission dedicated a significant portion of its work to supporting trade integration on the continent - including providing technical support and training to Member States, RECs and other relevant regional institutions - in the negotiations for the Agreement Establishing the African Continental Free Trade Area.
+In particular, ECA, together with other partners, such as the African Union Commission, contributed to the development of the draft text that was subsequently used as the basis for the process relating to the negotiations for the Agreement Establishing the African Continental Free Trade Area.
+This contributed to the successful conclusion by Member States of the negotiations, resulting in the three main legal instruments underpinning the African Continental Free Trade Area; the Protocol on Trade in Goods, the Protocol on Trade in Services, and the Protocol on Rules and Procedures on the Settlement of Disputes.

-6. Furthermore, ECA carried out research and disseminated policy findings on the potential benefits of the African Continental Free Trade Area, including in the creation of employment, industrial linkages, economic diversification and structural transformation in Africa.
-The Commission's forecast has demonstrated that the African Continental Free Trade Area agreement is set to
+6. Furthermore, ECA carried out research and disseminated policy findings on the potential benefits of the African Continental Free Trade Area, including in the creation of employment, industrial linkages, economic diversification and structural transformation.
+The Commission's forecast has demonstrated that the Agreement Establishing the African Continental Free Trade Area is set to boost intra-African trade by more than 50 per cent and facilitate welfare gains amounting to \$16 billion.

-2 The Africa Regional Integration Index, jointly produced by the Economic Commission for Africa (ECA), the African Union Commission and the African Development Bank (AfDB), is a multidimensional index that captures integration in the following five areas or dimensions that matter for social and economic development: trade, productive, macroeconomic, infrastructural and free movement of people dimensions.
-The scores closer to 0 indicate low performances while scores closer to 1 indicate highest performances.

-boost intra-African trade by more than 50 per cent and facilitate welfare gains amounting to \$16 billion.
 The economic benefits are estimated to be even greater if trade facilitation reforms are undertaken at the same time.
+These findings contributed in encouraging more Member States to sign and ratify the agreement.
+In addition, ECA has produced analytical work in the areas of intra-African and international trade, industrialization and regional value chains

+&lt;sup>3 The Africa Regional Integration Index - jointly produced by ECA, the African Union Commission and the African Development Bank (AfDB) - is a multidimensional index that captures integration in the following five areas or dimensions that matter for social and economic development: trade, productive, macroeconomic, infrastructural and free movement of people.
+The scores closer to 0 indicate lowest performances, while scores closer to 1 indicate highest performances.

-These findings contributed in encouraging more member States to sign and ratify the agreement.
-In addition, ECA has produced analytical work in the areas of intra-African and international trade, industrialization and regional value chains development for regional economic communities and member States.
-For example, in December 2018, ECA launched the report on The Potential for the Creation of RVCs in North Africa: A Sector-based Mapping.
-These efforts have assisted the member States of regional economic communities to mainstream diversification, industrialization and economic transformation strategies into national development plans, which promote intra-African trade as envisioned in the Action Plan for Boosting Intra-Africa Trade and Agenda 2063 of the African Union.
+development for RECs and Member States.
+For example, in December 2018, ECA launched the report on The potential for the creation of Regional Value Chains in North Africa: a sector-based mapping.
+These efforts have assisted the member States of RECs to mainstream diversification, industrialization and economic transformation strategies into national development plans, which promote intra-African trade as envisioned in the Action Plan for Boosting Intra-Africa Trade and Agenda 2063 of the African Union.

-7. As of October 2019, the Agreement Establishing the African Continental Free Trade Area had been ratified by 28 member States of the African Union, and 54 countries had signed.
-The Agreement presents an opportunity for regional economic communities to deal with issues such as low intraregional economic community trade, tariff liberalization, elimination of non-tariff barriers.
-It also offers the possibility to accelerate actions towards all dimensions of regional integration.
+7. As of 8 October 2019, the Agreement Establishing the African Continental Free Trade Area had been ratified by 28 member States of the African Union, and 54 countries had signed.
+The Agreement presents an opportunity for RECs to deal with issues such as low intraregional economic community trade, tariff liberalization and elimination of non-tariff barriers.
+It also offers the possibility for accelerated action towards all dimensions of regional integration.